reef-technologies/handbook/README.md

 You can download the application here: [Hubstaff Tracker](https://app.hubstaff.com/download)

-If you ever wonder how Hubstaff calculates the activity levels, here is a handy link to [their documentation](https://support.hubstaff.com/how-are-activity-levels-calculated/).
+If you ever wonder how Hubstaff calculates the activity levels, here is a handy link to [their documentation](https://support.hubstaff.com/how-are-activity-levels-calculated/) (not that anyone looks on it, calls have 0% activity and we do them a few times per week, this metric is a bit impractical).

 #### I CAN SEE YOU

 As it turns out, people usually find this document before they sign a contract with us and before their tracker account is created.
 Then they decide to work on their environment even before they have access to the tracker.
 If you are one of those people, please, track the time you spend on setting the encrypted partition, virtual machine etc, so that you know how much time it took and so that we can compensate you for this time as soon as you get access to the official company tracker.
 For example, you can use the free [toptracker](https://www.toptal.com/tracker/).
 We really, really don't like it when people work for us but are not getting paid for it.

+UPDATE after 2 years or so: nobody seems to actually track it, but now that we have more data, we know it takes approximately 90 minutes to set everything up, so in worst case we can compensate based on that value.

 #### RT projects
 Below you can find the list of RT projects alongside with their descriptions.